Kilter Hypnotherapy

 Can I work with you if I’m not an athlete?

 Yes!
-I specialise in athletes who experience pain, but I will work with anyone whose goals are achievable through hypnotherapy.
+I specialise in working with disabled athletes, but I will work with anyone whose goals are achievable through hypnotherapy, as long as I have the availability.
 Book a free consultation to see whether I can help – if not, I may be able to refer you to someone else.

 Get in Touch